Abraham of Angamaly

 Mar Abraham (ܐܒܪܗܡ ܡܛܪܢ, died 1597), also known as Abraham of Angamaly or Abraham of Gazira, was the last East Syrian bishop of the See of Angamaly, who entered into communion with Rome in 1565 and who was the last link in Angamaly from the long line of the bishops from the East Syriac bishops sent from the Church of the East to the Saint Thomas Christians.
 He first came to India in 1556 from the traditionalist (often referred as "Nestorian") patriarchate.
-Deposed from his position in 1558, he was taken to Lisbon by the Portuguese, escaped at Mozambique and left for his mother church in Mesopotamia, entered into communion with the Chaldean patriarchate and Rome in 1565, received his episcopal ordination from the Latin patriarch of Venice as arranged by Pope Pius IV (1559–65) in Rome.
-Subsequently, Abraham was appointed by Pope as Archbishop of Angamaly.
+Deposed from his position in 1558, he was taken to Lisbon by the Portuguese, escaped at Mozambique and left for his mother church in Mesopotamia, entered into communion with the Chaldean patriarchate.
+Subsequently, Abraham was appointed as Archbishop of Angamaly.

 Mar Abraham and Mar Joseph reaching Malabar

 In 1552, a schism occurred within the Church of the East and a faction (modern-day Chaldean Catholic Church) led by Yohannan Sulaqa came in communion with the Holy See of Rome.
 Thus, parallel to the "traditionalist" (often referred as Nestorian) Patriarchate of the East, a "Chaldean" Patriarchate in communion with Rome came into existence.
 Following the schism, both factions began sending their own bishops to Saint Thomas Christians in Malabar in India.
 Apparently the first bishop who came to Malabar was Mar Abraham sent by the traditionalist Nestorian patriarch.
 It is not known exactly when Abraham reached Malabar, but he must have been there already in 1556.
 Approximately at the same time, the Chaldean Patriarch Abdisho IV also sent out a bishop Joseph Sulaqa, the brother of the first Chaldean patriarch Yohannan Sulaqa, to Malabar.